-- Have the support of a Christian BC Certified Teacher. - Are in regular weekly contact with the teacher. - Meet grade level Ministry of Education learning standards. - May access up to \$600 for third party expenditures, which support the learning plan. - Provide samples of work done in all courses for assessment. - Receive Report Cards, after student work has been assessed. - Receive Provincial Graduation Diplomas (Dogwood) or School Completion Certificates (Evergreen) - Are eligible for CHEK ABC scholarship(s).
+- Have the support of a Christian BC Certified Teacher. - Are in regular weekly contact with the teacher. - Meet grade level Ministry of Education learning standards. - May access up to \$550 for third party expenditures, and \$225 school based resources which support the learning plan.
+(Grades K-9 only) - Provide samples of work done in all courses for assessment.
+(Grades K-9 only) - Receive Report Cards, after student work has been assessed. - Receive Provincial Graduation Diplomas (Dogwood) or School Completion Certificates (Evergreen) - Are eligible for CHEK ABC scholarship(s).